1MP3RAT0R/JAVA_MariaDB_API/README.md

 # Simple JAVA-MariaDB API
 <br>
-This simple Package makes the connection from JAVA to MySQL very simple.
+This simple Package makes the connection from JAVA to MariaDB very simple.
 It can handle normal SQL-Querys and SQL-Statements and is dedicated for JAVA-Beginners to use a MariaDB Database.

 <h2> Installation </h2>
 <br>